Avoxel284/barbara/README.md

 ## WORK IN PROGRESS!

-Library is nowhere near finished!
-Please do not use.
+Library is in development, use at your own risk.

 <br>
 <br>